mikeizbicki/ucr-cs100/tutorials/strtok/README.md

 //"Roota" is removed from "Rootabeganot" to get "beganot", which is saved for later
 ```
 In the second call to `strtok`, a new value was passed into the `str` argument, overriding the previous saved
 string.
-The function then runs like before; getting the token, removing it and the delimiter and saving the
+The function then runs like before; get the token, remove it and the delimiter, then save the
 new string for later.
 ```
 char *first_copy = strtok(example_2, "a");